32 Comments

 Expand full comment

-Jan 3, 2023Liked by Vera Saltzman and Sue Bland
+Vera Saltzman and Sue Bland's avatar

 Hi Vera and Sue, just wanted to say I've been finding your ongoing dialogue with the landscapes around you really interesting and enjoyable.
 Your posts are pushing me to rethink the ways in which I'm going to photograph the landscapes around me in 2023.
 The idea of engaging with the landscape without falling into the trap of classifying it or (as landscape photographers often do) falsely beautifying it, is a really important step.
 I don't have the answers right now, but you've got me asking questions. :)